VirtoCommerce/vc-module-native-payment-methods/docs/working-guide.md

 Cheking at least one payment method in the list makes Delete button active.
 Click on it deletes selected methods.

 ![Deleting](media/04-deleting.png)

+## Editing

+You can edit payment method by click on it in the list.
+Editing process is the same as the creating exept that the Code cannot be cahnged.